stacklet/cur-setup/README.md

 This repo provides automation for setting up a CUR in a customer account in such a way that the Stacklet platform, running in a different account, can access and use the CUR data.

-More background information, along with instructions for accomplishing the same thing via the AwS console, can be found in the [Cost and Usage Report wiki page](https://stacklet.atlassian.net/wiki/spaces/ENG/pages/1207042052/Cost+and+Usage+Report+CUR).
+More background information, along with instructions for accomplishing the same thing via the AWS console, can be found in the [Cost and Usage Report wiki page](https://stacklet.atlassian.net/wiki/spaces/ENG/pages/1207042052/Cost+and+Usage+Report+CUR).

 ## Overview